drewm27/speakerrankings/powered-bookshelf-large-pages/Focal+Alpha+65+EVO.md

 layout: page
 title: Focal Alpha 65 EVO Specifications and Review
 cover-img: "/assets/img/homeimage.jpg"
 share-description: "The Focal Alpha 65 EVO ranks #10 out of 21 total Large Size Powered Bookshelf Speakers.
-Find all the specifications and reviews in one place
+Find all the specifications and reviews in one place"
 ---

 The Focal Alpha 65 EVO ranks #10 out of 21 total [Large Size Powered Bookshelf Speakers](/powered-bookshelf-large/).
 See [Top Recommended Speakers By Preference](/#top-recommended-speakers-by-preference) for all the top speaker suggestions.